itoyori/itoyori/docs/src/02_pitfalls.md

 });
 ```

-In the above example, `ityr::parallel_reduce()` internally checks out memory for `gv` at some granularity, but performing fork/join operations at each iteration causes the above-mentioned issue of checkout/checkin across thread migration.
+In the above example, `ityr::transform_reduce()` internally checks out memory for `gv` at some granularity, but performing fork/join operations at each iteration causes the above-mentioned issue of checkout/checkin across thread migration.
 If there is nested parallelism, automatic checkout should be disabled by specifing `ityr::checkout_mode::no_access` mode.

 Good example: